Skip to main content

 Dr. Robinson held his own volunteer positions in the Kansas City area, at one time serving as chairman of the Kansas City Landmarks Commission and with the Greater Kansas City Sports Commission.

 Kip and Betty Robinson had three children: Mary Judith, John Kip, and Marc Clapp.
-The eldest, Mary Judith or "Judy," had a career in journalism in Main with the United Press International and, from 1991-2017, wrote and published several books based on various research projects, including genealogy.
-Dr. Ernest Kip Robinson died in 1991.
-Betty Clapp Robinson died in 2000.
+Dr. Ernest Kip Robinson died in 1991 and Betty Clapp Robinson died in 2000.
+John Kipp Robinson, their son, died in 2003.

 Language of Materials